kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 Don’t Hard Sell

-And this is one of the reason why I believe copywriting is not the same as in person selling.
+And this is one of the reasons why I believe copywriting is not the same as in person selling.
 Pushing hard to sell your product and showing lots of passion can work in person.

 But it doesn’t work as well in copy as you come across disingenuous in pumping your own product (something I was doing wrong).